-The Dobre Brothers are trying to be the next Mister Rogers — if Mister Rogers rapped about being ‘lit’
+The Dobre brothers are trying to be the next Mister Rogers — if Mister Rogers rapped about being ‘lit’

 [Joana Ceddia got famous on YouTube for being a normal teen.
 She’s trying to stay that way.]

-The Dobres had traveled with their cars to the west coast for VidCon, an annual convention where YouTube stars put in face time with fans and potential business partners.
-Hilton was one of four media interviews they had lined up two days before heading to the convention, where they’d complete a whirlwind agenda of meet and greets, interviews, onstage q and as, and meetings with brands who want a piece of what they’ve built.
+The Dobres had traveled with their cars to the West Coast for VidCon, an annual convention where YouTube stars put in face time with fans and potential business partners.
+Hilton was one of four media interviews they had lined up two days before heading to the convention, where they’d complete a whirlwind agenda of meet-and-greets, interviews, onstage Q&As, and meetings with brands that want a piece of what they’ve built.

 But right now, the L.A. celebrity gossip-wrangler wanted to know how the Dobres had managed to avoid the controversies — petty feuds, tasteless jokes, flirtations with alt-right personalities — that had befallen other young men who have become massive YouTube celebrities.